un1xr00t/journal-intelligence/README.md

 >
 > 📸 **Coming soon:** Screenshots of every page, plus a full step-by-step guide for setting up the iPhone Shortcut so you can upload journal entries directly from your phone.
 >
-> 📤 **In the works:** Direct upload from the web dashboard — no iPhone Shortcut required.
-Drop a file or paste your entry straight from the browser.
+> 📤 **In the works:** Direct upload from the web dashboard — paste or drop an entry straight from your browser without needing the Shortcut.

 ---

 There's a certain kind of pain that's hard to explain to people.
 The kind where you're not sure if you're overreacting.
 Where you've been told your memory is wrong so many times you start to believe it.
 Where you look back at months or years of your life and wonder — was that real?
 Did that actually happen the way I remember?

 I started journaling as a way to hold onto reality.
 To document things.
 To have a record that existed outside of my own head, one that couldn't be rewritten by someone else.

 And then I thought — what if my journal could actually *talk back*?
 What if instead of just writing into a void, the things I was processing could be understood, tracked, reflected back at me in ways that helped me see the bigger picture?

 That's what this is.
 A privacy-first, self-hosted journal intelligence system.
 Built by someone in the middle of it, for anyone else who needs it.

 ---